hh1de/lapdev-docker/README.md

-Lapdev ([github repo](https://github.com/lapce/lapdev)) is a .devcontaineir compatible selfhosted solution for pre-configured Dev environments and serves as a good alternative to GitHub Codespaces etc...
+Lapdev (original under AGPLv3 from this [github repo](https://github.com/lapce/lapdev)) is a .devcontaineir compatible selfhosted solution for pre-configured Dev environments and serves as a good alternative to GitHub Codespaces etc...

-The problem with it is, that there's no official Docker version, which is why i decided to go ahead and make Docker images based on Lapdev ([github repo](https://github.com/lapce/lapdev))
+The problem with it is, that there's no official Docker version, which is why i decided to go ahead and make Docker images based on Lapdev (my builds are based on: [github repo: lapce/lapdev](https://github.com/lapce/lapdev))